FIRE-Bench: Evaluating AI Agents on the Rediscovery of Scientific Insights: Conclusions

 \section{Conclusions}

-In this work, we introduce \bench{}, a benchmark for evaluating autonomous research agents on full-cycle scientific research tasks via constrained rediscovery of established empirical findings, enabling objective, reproducible, end-to-end assessment of scientific reasoning without relying on subjective paper-level judgments.
-Across 30 recent, high-impact ML analysis tasks, state-of-the-art agents achieve limited rediscovery success ($<$50 F1) with high run-to-run variance, revealing that full-cycle research automation remains fragile.
-Fine-grained diagnostics show that failures are dominated not by low-level coding now, but by research planning and evidence-to-conclusion reasoning, particularly in designing appropriate controls and faithfully synthesizing empirical results; moreover, most false positive errors are clearly contradictory or irrelevant rather than valid alternatives, indicating the lack of creativity for now.
+We introduce \bench{}, a benchmark that evaluates research agents through constrained rediscovery of established empirical findings, providing objective, end-to-end assessment without subjective paper-level judgments.
+Across 30 core LLM-behavior tasks (with results extended to a 10-task cross-domain set in \S\ref{sec:cross_domain}), state-of-the-art agents reach only limited rediscovery success ($<$50 F1) with high run-to-run variance.
+Fine-grained diagnostics show that failures are dominated by research planning and evidence-to-conclusion reasoning rather than low-level coding, particularly in designing appropriate controls.

-These findings position \bench{} as both a rigorous benchmark and a diagnostic tool, and suggest clear directions for future improvements in \textit{benchmarks}, including process-level evaluation, execution-grounded conclusions, broader scientific domains, and stronger defenses against shortcut memorization, and in \textit{autonomous agents}, where progress will require method advances, such as improved strategic planning, experimental design, empirical inference and research creativity.
-Together, these directions chart a path toward more reliable, interpretable, and systematically measurable AI research agents
+\textbf{Living benchmark}.
+To keep pace with rapid agent progress, we release \bench{} as a versioned \emph{living benchmark} with regular additions, a public leaderboard, and a community submission form; the 60 additional papers released for community evaluation, supported by our domain-agnostic construction pipeline (\S\ref{sec:benchmark}), make further scaling primarily a question of compute budget.

+\textbf{Scope and future directions}. \bench{} targets lightweight empirical analyses to surface planning-driven failures at scale; extending to longer-running or wet-lab regimes is a natural next step.
+Looking further ahead, \bench{} opens a path toward \emph{reliable environments for training research agents}: scaling the construction pipeline to thousands of verified tasks yields a training signal on which reinforcement learning can teach agents to improve through evidence-grounded discovery, eventually moving beyond rediscovery toward genuinely open-ended scientific inquiry.